International guidelines and regulations

 You will find more information in our Responsible Investment Policy, specifically paragraphs 2.2.3 and 2.3.1.

-Read our Responsible Investment Policy (In Dutch)
+Read our ESG-policy (in Dutch)